sladeware/capturer/README.md

 You can adjust the entropy threshold to your environment, which results in more or less images being captured with fewer or greater differences.
 Please take a look at the beginning of the source code for 'THRESHOLD'.
 A higher value means the images are more different before saving a file.

+The capturer generates an index.html page that shows that most recent (in the past 24 hours) images captured.
+You will need to install a web server and configure the 'INDEX_HTML' directory constant in the capturer.py file to make this work.

 **Installation**
 - Setup your Pi with the latest Raspian and Pi Cam
 - Execute: sudo apt-get install python-scipy